 - Some medicines may raise the level of uric acid.
-For example, 'water' tablets (diuretics) such as bendroflumethiazide, aspirin (at full painkiller dose - not low-dose aspirin used to prevent blood clots), and some chemotherapy medicines.
+For example, 'water' tablets (diuretics) such as bendroflumethiazide, aspirin, and some chemotherapy medicines.

 - More uric acid is made than usual in illnesses where the cells of the body have a rapid turnover.
 For example, severe psoriasis and some blood disorders.